 Code generation to handle boilerplate code

-Code generation helps create properties, override members, implement formatting and equality check methods.
+Code generation helps create properties, override members, and implement formatting and equality check methods.
 If required members are missing, the generation actions appear in the action list for the problematic type.
-Even more, you can use a method/function, property, local or field variable or even a class before it's been declared: ReSharper will suggest quick-fixes for generating the corresponding symbol based on the usage.
+Even more, you can use a method/function, property, local or field variable, or even a class before it's been declared: ReSharper will suggest quick-fixes for generating the corresponding symbol based on the usage.

 Extensible code templates

 Another helpful option for dealing with repetitive code is code templates.
 Live templates, a more intelligent version of Visual Studio's code snippets, allow inserting code blocks based on context.
 Surround templates work the same way, letting you enclose the existing code in a specific block.
 File templates help create new files or file sets with predefined content without leaving the editor.
-ReSharper includes plenty of predefined templates of all types, which cover most frequently used code constructs for all supported languages.
-If you need to add your own templates to the existing set, manage or share them, ReSharper makes it easy with the dedicated template editor and template explorer.
+ReSharper includes plenty of predefined templates of all types, which cover the most frequently used code constructs for all supported languages.
+If you need to add your own templates to the existing set, manage, or share them, ReSharper makes it easy with the dedicated template editor and template explorer.

 One more typing-booster feature is postfix templates, which let you transform expressions that you have already typed without jumping backwards — just type a dot after an expression and pick a template from the completion list.